dhis2/dhis2-docs/src/commonmark/en/content/user/scheduling.md

   The *syncSkipSyncForDataChangedBefore* SettingKey can be used to skip the synchronisation of all the data (data values, Event and Tracker program data, complete data set registrations) that were *last changed before the specified date*.
-The SettingKey is used in the synchronization job all the time.
-Therefore, if you need to synchronize the old data, you should change the SettingKey.
+The `SettingKey` is used in the synchronization job all the time.
+Therefore, if you need to synchronize the old data, you should change the `SettingKey`.

 - Both Tracker Programs and Event Programs synchronization job supports paging in order to avoid timeouts and to deal with unstable network.